khoih-prog/WiFiWebServer/README.md

 #### New Version v1.0.1

 1. Use new [`WiFiNINA_Generic library`](https://github.com/khoih-prog/WiFiNINA_Generic) to provide support to many more boards running WiFiNINA.

 The original WiFiNINA library only supports **Nano-33 IoT**, Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2.

 #### Initial Version v1.0.0

-This is simple yet complete WebServer library for `AVR, Teensy, SAMD21, STM32, etc.` boards running WiFi modules/shields (WiFiNINA U-Blox W101, W102, etc.). **The functions are similar and compatible to ESP8266/ESP32 WebServer libraries** to make life much easier to port sketches from ESP8266/ESP32.
+This is simple yet complete WebServer library for `AVR Mega, Teensy, SAMD21, STM32, etc.` boards running WiFi modules/shields (WiFiNINA U-Blox W101, W102, etc.). **The functions are similar and compatible to ESP8266/ESP32 WebServer libraries** to make life much easier to port sketches from ESP8266/ESP32.

 ---
 ---